nielsen/nielsen.github.com/_posts/2011-02-11-o-jerusalem.markdown

   - about
   - india
   - sfw
-summary: I cannot say that I pleased to say that perhaps I am now capable of finishing.
+summary: I want to revisit the idea of having a Jerusalem because, amazingly enough, a young boy from the slums of India showed me what a city on a hill should really look like.
 type: blog
 ---